Hydra-Chain/node/doc/README_windows.txt

 -----

-Unpack the files into a directory and run locktrip-qt.exe.
+Unpack the files into a directory and run hydra-qt.exe.